 How to approach the omega-3s in your diet.

 Since many experts recommend consuming ample sources of ALA, EPA, and DHA, a combination of both foods and supplements may be helpful to meet our needs.
 This is especially true for people who follow a dietary pattern that excludes seafood or other sources of omega-3s.

-To get the recommended 1.1 to 1.6 grams of ALA on a daily basis, turn to foods like flaxseeds and walnuts (both of which provide well over 2 grams of omega-3 per serving).
-The leafy green vegetable purslane is another surprisingly good option, offering around five to seven times as much ALA as other greens, such as spinach.
+To get the recommended 1.1 to 1.6 grams of ALA on a daily basis, turn to foods like flaxseeds and walnuts (both of which provide well over 2 grams of omega-3 per serving13).
+The leafy green vegetable purslane is another surprisingly good option, offering around five to seven times14 as much ALA as other greens, such as spinach.

 Omega-3 fatty acids are an invaluable part of your overall health—and incorporating a variety of sources of ALA, EPA, and DHA into your daily diet is the ideal move for ensuring your body has a steady input of these beneficial fats.
 However, since various dietary restrictions and eating patterns may affect whether you incorporate only plant-based sources of omega-3s or marine-based sources, as well, a high-quality supplement can play a key role in helping you meet your needs.*